 In this section:

 This workflow artifact provides detailed information about your Parasoft DTP license consumption and usage.
-This helps you determine if the number of files being scanned for Static Analysis, Unit Testing, Functional Testing, or Metrics analysis is close to reaching your licensed limit.
+This helps you determine if the number of files being scanned during quality practices (i.e., static analysis, unit testing, functional testing, and metrics analysis) is close to reaching your licensed limit.
 The flow's first endpoint creates one overview widget and two reports.
 The Overview widget displays the total number of files.
-Drilling down into this report, you reach a report that report shows a list of modules and its file count.
-Drilling-down from a module name in this report, you reach another report that lists files and their last run date (for Static Analysis, Unit Testing, Functional Testing, or Metrics).
+Click on a link in the widget to view a list of modules and their associated file count.
+Click on a module name to view a list of files and the date that a quality practice was executed.

 - DTP Enterprise Pack 5.3.2